wincent/wincent/README.md

 ### Install

-> ⚠️ **WARNING:** There are _lots_ of different things that can be installed or configured (see [the "aspects" directory](./aspects)).
+> ⚠️ **WARNING:** There are _lots_ of different things that can be installed or configured (see [the `aspects/` directory](./aspects)).
 Unless you want your machine to be exactly like mine — which is unlikely — you probably don't want to install _everything_.
 Maybe you don't even want everything in the ["dotfiles"](./aspects/dotfiles) and ["nvim"](./aspects/nvim) aspects.
 Please inspect the contents of each aspect before proceeding to install it; you may even be better off just looking at the configuration files and stealing the bits that you find interesting or useful (everything is [in the public domain](./LICENSE.md), unless otherwise indicated).

-At the time of writing, these are the aspects, which you can expect to change over time:
+At the time of writing, these are the aspects, which you can expect to change over time (see [the `aspects/` directory](./aspects) for an up-to-date listing):

 - On macOS only:
   - **automator**: Scripts for use with Automator